schollz/oomph/README.md

 ### audio input

-audio input is re-routed through norns into the tape emulator. because of this, instead of using the "MONITOR" control in the audio mixer, you should instead use the "aux input" control.
+audio input is re-routed through norns into the tape emulator. because of this, instead of using the "MONITOR" control in the audio mixer, you should instead use the "INPUT LEVEL" control in the parameters menu.

 ### grid

+grid is simply an alternative interface for the main norns screen - it is totally optional.

 the first five rows edit the parameters of the monophonic synth. the sixth row can be used to change patterns. the sixth row also allows chaining patterns by holding down one pattern key and pressing another *while playing*. the sixth row also allows copying patterns by holding down one pattern key and pressing another *while not playing*.

 ## todos